Estimated annual campus deadline: Early February

 - Three signed letters of recommendation, preferably on department letterhead, from faculty members who can discuss the nominee’s potential and capabilities.
 Letters may be submitted by email as Word or PDF attachments to firstname.lastname@example.org or may be sent as hard copies to the address below.
 The letters must be received by the campus deadline.

-- Hard copies of official transcripts from all colleges and universities you have ever attended, including UCSB, and including any college courses taken while in high school.
+- Hard copies of official transcripts from all colleges and universities you have attended, including UCSB.
 Please request these early so they are received at our office before the campus deadline.
 For UCSB Official Transcripts, eTranscripts may also be used for the most reliable and rapid delivery.
 Please select "eTranscript" in GOLD's official transcript ordering service and have your official eTranscript sent to: email@example.com

 Hard copy official transcripts and hard copy letters of recommendation should be mailed from the institution or recommender directly to the following address: